 Lauren Donalan was once Whispering Bay’s golden girl—the rich, bubbly blonde cheerleader who married the high school football star.
-When her mediocre marriage falls apart, she returns home and starts a vintage clothing business, determined to prove she’s more than just a pretty face with a trust fund.
+Now she’s a single mom trying to hold on to a failing business and prove that she’s more than just a trust fund baby.

 If Lauren Donalan were asked to rank the best day of her life, she’d answer hands down that it was the day her son Henry was born.
 She might have been eighteen and dumber than an armadillo, but she’d been smart enough to know a good thing when she saw it.
 Even if that good thing did wake up crying every two hours with a poopy diaper, wanting to be fed.